-If you are planning an Amalfi Coast Honeymoon one of the very first questions you will be asking yourself is, “What are the best boutique hotels in Amalfi Coast?”
+If you are planning an Amalfi Coast Honeymoon one of the very first questions you will be asking yourself is, “What are the best boutique hotels on Amalfi Coast?”

-From the windy roads, sweet-smelling lemons that are larger than your head, beautiful and quaint colorful towns that are perched on the side of the mountains, and the delicious and tasty Limoncello.
+Few places can compare to the glorious Amalfi Coast.
+The colorful towns, winding roads, sweet-smelling lemons that are larger than your head, beautiful and quaint colorful towns that are perched on the side of the mountains, and the delicious and tasty Limoncello are all right at your fingertips.

 From Michelin-starred restaurants, and stunning infinity pools overlooking the Mediterranean to adult-only hotels for the honeymoon of a lifetime you will not be disappointed.